JPMorgan's bet on early-stage companies pays off in leading global tech investment banking

 Matt Kuta, a former F-15E fighter pilot and co-founder of Voyager Technologies, met JPMorgan CEO Jamie Dimon at the annual Army-Navy football game in December 2024.
 The Denver-based space technology company was already a commercial banking client, and Kuta said they needed an investment bank.

-Dimon connected him to Simmons, who was instrumental in the bank's work running Voyager's $383 million IPO last year, which valued it at about $3.8 billion.
+Dimon connected him to Simmons, whose team was instrumental in the bank's work running Voyager's $383 million IPO last year, which valued it at about $3.8 billion.

-JPMorgan banker Kristina Nilsson helped land one of Voyager's latest collaborations by introducing CEO Dylan Taylor to Matthew Kinsella, CEO of quantum technology company Infleqtion.
+JPMorgan banker Kristina Nilsson helped Voyager land latest collaborations by introducing CEO Dylan Taylor to Matthew Kinsella, CEO of quantum technology company Infleqtion.
 The companies announced plans in November to integrate Infleqtion's Tiqker atomic clock into low-Earth orbit missions aboard the International Space Station and Starlab, the commercial space station Voyager is helping develop.

 Taylor said JPMorgan's responsiveness and internal collaboration stood out, noting that Dimon occasionally emails him directly to check in.